Neonatology

 General goals

-- Actively participate in the care of critically ill and convalescent neonates.
+- Care for critically ill and convalescent neonates

 Specific educational objectives